loiccoyle/phomo/README.md

 </p>

 `phomo` lets you create [photographic mosaics](https://en.wikipedia.org/wiki/Photographic_mosaic).
 It arranges the tile images to best recreate a master image.
-To acheive this, `phomo` computes a distance matrix between all the tiles and the master image regions, looking not just at the average colour but the norm of the colour distributions differences.
+To achieve this, `phomo` computes a distance matrix between all the tiles and the master image regions, looking not just at the average colour but the norm of the colour distributions differences.
 Once this distance matrix is computed, each tile is assigned to the region of the master with the smallest distance between the colour distributions.

-## Instalation
+## Installation

 Requires python 3